nexiality/documentation/release/nexial-core-v3.4.changelog.md

 #### Fixes
 - fixed runtime error when checking for Nexial Installer and Nexial version
 - fixed issue for windows while executing script/plan when `USER_HOME` has spaces.
+- fixed the issue where an expression is sometime evaluated twice.

 #### Improvements
 - Enhanced `nexial-artifact-repair` to retain specific data format (date format, background and border colors mainly).